Updated: Aug 23

 Type of museum: Ancient Egyptian antiquities

-Before the long-awaited Grand Egyptian Museum opens its doors in 2020, Cairo Museum is the best one-stop-shop for becoming acquainted with different aspects of Ancient Egyptian history.
+Before the long-awaited Grand Egyptian Museum opens its doors in late 2022, Cairo Museum is the best one-stop-shop for becoming acquainted with different aspects of Ancient Egyptian history.
 Home to over 120,000 ancient Egyptian artifacts, the Cairo Museum holds the world’s largest collection of pharaonic antiquities.

 It’s here where you can see the infamous King Tutankhamun collection, complete with his sarcophagus and gold burial mask.